jwuensche/enkei/README.md

     > The base functionality for this is already present, as each output is
     > treated individually.
 But higher logic and interface is missing to realize
     > this.
+    > This goes hand in hand with being able to choose on which display you want
+    > to display a wallpaper.
+Maybe not all should be set.